What is a tenant ledger? (Your full guide & tips)

 • Use a consistent format for all entries to keep records clear and easy to understand

-• Share the ledger with tenants promptly when requested to maintain trust
+• Share the ledger with tenants promptly when requested

 • Use property management software or cloud storage to secure records and prevent data loss